psimonazzi/mognet/README.md

 $ PORT=3000 node server.js
 ```

 You will want to run the server as a daemon, starting at system boot and stopping on shutdown.
 This package includes an [Upstart](http://upstart.ubuntu.com) configuration ready to use, which creates a daemon named ``mognet``.
-You can run the usual commands to interact with it:
+You can use the standard incantations to interact with it:

 * ``start mognet``
 * ``stop mognet``
 * ``restart mognet``
 * ``status mognet``

 To install Mognet as an Upstart daemon just copy the ``mognet.conf`` file in ``/etc/init``.
-The server will be started automatically at system boot, and restarted immediatly if it crashes.
+The server will be started automatically at system boot, and restarted immediatly if it crashes (but it will give up after a reasonable amount of retries).
 The daemon will print stdout and stderr to ``/dev/shm/stdout.log`` and ``/dev/shm/stderr.log``, which are in a temporary filesystem not written to disk.
 To save them to persistent files, you can use a periodic job for crontab like this one, which copies them to ``/var/www/log`` every minute:

     * * * * * cp -af /dev/shm/stdout.log /dev/shm/stderr.log /var/www/log